stadium-software/css-utilities/README.md

 ```

 ## Buttons
-Provides for three button styles.
-The display of each type can be customised in the [*utils-variables.css*](utils-variables.css) file
+Provides for three button types.
+Adding 'disabled' to the classes list invokes the disabled button style for that type.

 ### Primary
 Primary buttons